-- 1.1 Please familiarise yourself with all controls located on the main control panel (see section D and drawing no. 003 page 20).
+1.1 Please familiarise yourself with all controls located on the main control panel (see section D and drawing no. 003 page 23).

 Some of the controls fitted to your cutter may not be identified.
 This is because these controls concern optional extras or special functions.
 Separate instructions will explain their operation.
-See section G for details of these options. - 1.2 Ensure that a factory compressed air supply has been connected to the inlet point located on the base of the machine.
-A maximum pressure of 10 bar should be connected. - 1.3 A regulator is provided to control the pressure into the cutter.
-This should be set to 0.3 bar maximum.
+See section G for details of these options.

+- 1.2 Ensure that a factory compressed air supply has been connected to the inlet point located on the base of the machine.
+A maximum pressure of 10 bar should be connected. - 1.3 A regulator is provided to control the air pressure into the cutter.
+This should be set to 3 bar maximum.

-The Bench-Cut can be operated from .5 bar to 3 bar.
-However, it is recommended that the pressure should be set to as near as possible to 3 bar.
+The Econo-Cut can be operated from .5 bar to 3 bar.
+However, it is recommended that the pressure should be set to 3 bar.
 This will improve clutch/brake performance.
+Do not exceed 3 bar as this will not improve the performance of the machine and will only cause the clutch to lock up.